intel/dffml/docs/arch/alice/discussion/0023/reply_0021.md

     - Mint NFT for system context on DID backed chain
   - Other agents in network publish proposed applicable system contexts including what provenance information would be provided (what SLSA level can an agent meet).
 References to previous executions with provenance information.
     - Like a reverse bid/purchased.
-      - Ideally multiple NFT can be purchased multiple times (maybe we really want at fungible token for this use case if we can issue more than one?).
-      - NFTs might be good for results / outputs and FTs might be good for issueing requests for thought (do something with this system context).
+      - Ideally multiple NFT can be "purchased" multiple times (mitigated anyways via call response proposal system, where we come to an agreement on what system context will be hyphotesised or executed. and then accpet contract on that)
       - NFTs are likely also a help to use in solving our distributed locking needs (Inputs with `lock=True` are likely NFTs).
-    - If agent buys the system context originally minted within this example, then we have agreed to a contract which says
+    - If agent buys the system context originally minted within this example, then we have agreed to a contract which says they will hypothesize or execute the system context outlined as outlined via their response system context counter proposal.
+    - Counter proposals evaluated by analysis of historical agent execution (agent with counter proposal) data to calculate risk tolerance (i.e. based on review system of previous quality of execution or via attestation)
 - For this recording
   - [ ] Ensure nft.storage can interact with DID based blockchain (firefly, transact?)
   - [ ] Deploy nft.storage and interact with it via UCAN token auth